Charles Gretton

 LinkedIn

-Software with Papers
+Software and Papers

 • Xiaodi Xiang has published counter example guided Conformant Probabilistic Planning (PCP) systems, P-CEPES-XXX - Private GITHUB.
-The paper, with Alban Grastien, will be presented at ICAPS in 2024.
+The paper, with Alban Grastien, was presented at ICAPS in 2024.
 PCP is the problem of synthesising a sequence of actions so that the agent’s goal will be achieved with probability greater than a given threshold.

 • Ava Clifton has published distributed and/or compositional implementations of Property Directed Reachability, parallel PDR - ANU/HPC GITHUB, with the associated KR 2023 paper.
 Ava’s implementation is designed to solve Classical Planning problems described in PDDL, pronounced pee-diddle.